 The department is comprised of a suite of specialised studios focusing in turn on sculpture, printmaking, ceramics, painting and drawing, digital art and new media, and a darkroom.
-Whilst the specialisation of the studios creates opportunities for sophisticated technical exploration in each area, the curriculum and teaching guides helps girls experience and understand them as inter-related with interdisciplinary practice actively encouraged.
-In the first three years girls learn a core of transferable skills and spend time in each of the studios, experience and learning that means from the V upwards they can be granted a great deal of flexibility to explore ideas, processes in a highly personal way.
+Whilst the specialisation of the studios creates opportunities for sophisticated technical exploration in each area, the curriculum and teaching guides helps students experience and understand them as inter-related with interdisciplinary practice actively encouraged.
+In the first three years, students learn a core of transferable skills and spend time in each of the studios, gaining experience that means from the V (Year 10) upwards they can be granted a great deal of flexibility to explore ideas and processes in a highly personal way.

-In September 2016, girls in the V will be able to study history of art for the first time, working over two years towards an AS level.
-Frequently girls will opt for both the visual arts course and history of art, which are viewed as complementary.
+V (Year 10) students are able to study history of art, working over two years towards an AS level.
+Frequently students will opt for both the visual arts course and history of art, which are viewed as complementary.
 Practical skills are not necessary for the study of history of art, but a willingness to learn how to translate the complex visual worlds of architecture, painting and sculpture to cogently written analysis is essential.
 A good art historian is an acute observer who is curious about the relationship between art and society.

 In the Senior School, students can take both fine art and history of art for A level.
 Many students have gone on to study history of art at university, with some becoming professional art historians.
-In A-level fine art we seek to build on the work of the earlier years, initially through a rigorously technical introductory course that equips girls with the confidence and technical refinement to make ambitious and highly individual works later in the course.
+In A level fine art we seek to build on the work of the earlier years, initially through a rigorously technical introductory course that equips students with the confidence and technical refinement to make ambitious and highly individual works later in the course.
 The newly linear art A level has opened up the first year of the Senior School course for an extended personal project before the summer term concludes with a collaborative design project.
-In the VIII, girls work on a personal study which fuses an extensively developed practical project with an academic piece of art-critical research and writing.
-Every year a number of students will go on to study the visual arts and architecture at leading art schools and universities.
+In the VIII (Year 13), students work on a personal study which fuses an extensively developed practical project with an academic piece of art-critical research and writing.
+Every year a number of students go on to study the visual arts and architecture at leading art schools and universities.